Connecting geometry and performance of two-qubit parameterized quantum circuits: Geometry, quantum mechanics, and parameterized quantum circuits

 where $G(\phi, \psi) = \text{Re} (\langle \phi | \psi \rangle)$ and $F(\phi, \psi) = \text{Im} (\langle \phi | \psi \rangle)$.
 The real part is what produces a Riemannian metric and the imaginary part is what gives us a symplectic structure.
 To arrive at the metric we shall need to consider the tangent space of $\mathbb{P(H)}$.
 The tangent space at point on $\mathbb{P(H)}$, $T_{[ \ket{\psi}]}\mathbb{P(\mathbb{H})}$ is the quotient vector space $T_{[ \ket{\psi}]}\mathbb{H}/ $ $ \simeq$ $\mathbb{H} $ where the equivalence is $\ket{\phi_1} \sim \ket{\phi_2}$ whenever $ \ket{\phi_1} -\ket{\phi_2} = a \ket{\psi} $ where $a \in \mathbb{C}$.
 By choosing an orthogonal complement to the space spanned by $\ket{\psi}$ i.e $\langle \psi | \phi \rangle = 0$, we don't have an ambiguity in the tangent space.
 To ensure that this condition is always met, we use the projection to the orthogonal complement:

 On the tangent space remembering $T_{\ket{\psi}}\mathbb{H} \simeq \mathbb{H}$, we see that Eq.~\eqref{hermitianform} may be written in the form

 This is in fact what is called the \textit{Quantum Geometric Tensor} in the literature.
-To see this, consider the wavefunction $\ket{\psi}$, then we go to the tangent space with bases $\{ \ket{\partial_i \psi} \} $ and then plugging this into (\ref{hermitianform2}) we get
+To see this, consider the wave function $\ket{\psi}$, then we go to the tangent space with bases $\{ \ket{\partial_i \psi} \} $ and then plugging this into (\ref{hermitianform2}) we get

-\textit{Remark:} Note the non-ad hoc nature for the above derivation of the Quantum Geometric Tensor.
-Usually this is arrived at by considering the transition between a state $\ket{\psi_{\vec{u}}}$ and infinitesimally close by state $\ket{\psi_{\vec{u + \delta u}}}$ then imposing `gauge invariance' of quantum mechanics.
-We see now that what is referred to as `imposing gauge invariance' is an artifact of forgetting about the fact that physical questions are answered by using equivalence classes of wavefunctions in the formalism.
+\textit{Remark:} Note the intrinsic nature of the above derivation for the Quantum Geometric Tensor.
+Usually this is arrived at by considering the transition between a state $\ket{\psi_{\vec{u}}}$ and infinitesimally close-by state $\ket{\psi_{\vec{u + \delta u}}}$ then imposing `gauge invariance' of quantum mechanics \cite{cheng2010quantum} or noting that the squared differential, $ds^2 = g_{ij}dx^idx^j$, can in quantum mechanics be written as $ds^2 \propto (1-F^2)$ where $F = | \langle\phi| \psi \rangle| $\cite{Stokes2019} to lowest order in the parameters that appear in the wave function.
+The latter derivations, \cite{cheng2010quantum} and \cite{Stokes2019}, while correct obscure its intimate origins to the projective nature of Quantum mechanics.
+The real part of the Quantum Geometric Tensor in (\ref{hermitianform2}) is the \textit{Fubini-Study metric}.